Ten years ago Collaroy resident Ashlee developed chronic neuropathic pain after a car accident left her with broken ribs.

 Medical cannabis treatments can come in the form of capsules, oils, wafers, patches and inhaled products.
 In Australia, the most commonly prescribed form of medical cannabis is in the oil form, which is usually administered sublingually -under the tongue- for optimal absorption and cost-effectiveness.

-CBD oil may indirectly help with patients experiencing poor appetite.
-CBD oil is extensively used as a non-intoxicating cannabinoid, with wide-ranging possible effects.
+CBD therapy may indirectly help with patients experiencing poor appetite.
+CBD therapy is extensively used as a non-intoxicating cannabinoid, with wide-ranging possible effects.
 By treating the root cause condition that is promoting the lack of appetite, CBD may be able to improve appetite by proxy in some patients.

 Similarly, psychological conditions like anxiety and post-traumatic stress disorder (PTSD) may reduce hunger and appetite due to the constant activation of the stress response.
 CBD has been extensively researched in its ability to reduce anxiety and fear which may create an environment more favourable for hunger and enjoyment of food.